Some directors are primarily interpreters. Julie Taymor has always been a builder.

 She made cross-cultural influence part of American stage language

 Taymor's public materials do not pretend her visual language emerged from nowhere.
 Her biography points to early travel and long exposure to international theatrical forms, including masks, puppetry, and performance traditions developed outside the standard American commercial pipeline.
-That history helps explain why her productions often feel both ancient and modern at once.
+That history helps explain why her productions often feel both ancient and modern at once, and why they can move from Broadway scale to operatic intensity without losing the visual boldness that also marks artists like Beverly Sills.

 She did not import those influences as ornament.
 She built them into the grammar of the work.

 A Taymor production can feel grand without merely feeling expensive.
-You are seeing the mechanics of transformation, not just the price tag.
+You are seeing the mechanics of change, not a price tag alone.

 What she made possible

-Taymor's lasting importance is not just that she directed very successful productions.
+Taymor's lasting importance is larger than the successful productions she directed.
 She widened the American sense of what a large audience would accept as theatrical intelligence.
 She trusted viewers to follow metaphor, stylization, and visual argument at full scale.